 Gender oppression is class oppression and women's subordination is seen as a form of class oppression which is maintained because it serves the interests of capital and the ruling class.
 The founders of Arbetets kvinnor felt that gender oppression and class oppression functioned side by side, and that women's movements couldn't ignore the class struggle.
-Slingo believes that it is the capitalist organization of society which is responsible for class oppression and that, while sexist practices enhance the power of capital over labor, it is not sexism that is the heart of the matter. - Sexism and class oppression, Ira Sohn and Cathy Schwichtenberg, Jump Cut, no.27, July 1982.
+Slingo believes that it is the capitalist organization of society which is responsible for class oppression and that, while sexist practices enhance the power of capital over labor, it is not sex, sex-typing or sexism that is the heart of the matter. - Sexism and class oppression, Ira Sohn and Cathy Schwichtenberg, Jump Cut, no.27, July 1982.

 A libertarian socialist would call this situation capitalism.
 An anarcho-capitalist would call it socialism.
 Both would be partially right and partially wrong.
 Both would agree on this point, though, it is class oppression and not a truly free market economy. - Kevin Carson - The role of consumerism in class oppression.